rastapasta/mapscii/README.md

 * Work offline and discover local [VectorTile](https://github.com/mapbox/vector-tile-spec)/[MBTiles](https://github.com/mapbox/mbtiles-spec)
 * Compatible with most Linux and OSX terminals
 * Highly optimizied algorithms for a smooth experience
+* Use your mouse to drag and zoom in and out (WIP)
 * 100% pure Coffee-/JavaScript! :sunglasses:

 ## How to install